Drone regulations in Iceland

 You may operate your drone only within the visual line of sight.

-The Icelandic transport agency is of the opinion that all copters should be insured.
+The Icelandic transport agency is of the opinion that all drones should be insured.
 Even if the insurance is only legally prescribed from 20 kg of take-off mass, you should secure yourself in case of an accident.

 Within built-up areas, the maximum take-off weight must not exceed three kilograms (for commercial users, the limit is seven kilograms after prior notification to the responsible authority).
 Outside of built-up areas, flights up to a weight of 25 kilograms are permitted.